microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     Modules.

--   Functions that have multiple parameters must place the parameters vertically instead of the same line.
+-   Functions that have multiple parameters must place the parameters vertically instead of on the same line.
 This makes code reviews easier to read.

 -   Names of private functions in Modules begin with